DiamondLightSource/PuckBarcodeReader/docs/code.md

     * opencv-python==3.1.0.5
     * PyQt5

-* Download the source code for the Barcode scanner program from <https://github.com/DiamondLightSource/PuckBarcodeReader> - use the ‘Download ZIP’ link.
-Open the zip and extract the contents to a suitable folder.
+* Download the source code for the Barcode scanner program from <https://github.com/DiamondLightSource/PuckBarcodeReader>

-* All of these packages can be installed using `pipenv`.
+* All of required packages can be installed using `pipenv`.
 To do this:
     * To create a new virtual environment with all dependencies installed run `pipenv install --dev`
+*  Activate the virtual envirolment
 *  `cd` into the dls_barcode folder.
 Then type `python main.py` to run the program.

 Running Tests